grsmv/clio/README.md

 # Clio

 Clio is a simple DSL for creating web applications in Go programming language with minimal effort, built to use with [carcass](https://github.com/grsmv/carcass).
 It includes routes for URL-matching, simple template system with support of application-wide and custom layouts and templates for each action, and bunch of useful utilities.

+##### Command-line tools

+##### Creating new application

 ### Routes